Xeift/Kizmeow-NFT-Discord-Bot/README.md

 # Kizmeow-OpenSea-and-Etherscan-Discord-Bot

 ### [中文版](https://github.com/Xeift/Kizmeow-OpenSea-and-Etherscan-Discord-Bot/blob/main/%E8%AE%80%E6%88%91.md) | [English Ver](https://github.com/Xeift/Kizmeow-OpenSea-and-Etherscan-Discord-Bot/blob/main/README.md)
 A Discord bot wrote with Python.
-Kizmeow let you track your NFT project and display some useful information(e.g. market cap, floor price, total supply...etc) by calling Etherscan and OpenSea API.(This repl is in development)
+Kizmeow let you track your NFT project and display some useful information(e.g. market cap, floor price, total supply, eth price, gas fee, transaction history, display NFT owner, download original resolution NFT image...etc) by calling Etherscan and OpenSea API.(This repl is in development)

 This repl is not finish yet.
 If you want to try, you can invite the bot to your test server.